kommareddy3/rink-saas/docs/faq.md

 ### Where did my uploaded CSV go?

-When you upload, the file is forwarded to the ML service and saved at `/var/data/users/<your_uuid>/uploaded.csv`.
+When you upload, the file is forwarded to the ML service and saved — **encrypted at rest** — at `/var/data/users/<your_uuid>/uploaded.csv`.
 It stays there until:

 - You upload a new CSV (replaces the old one).
 - You sign out (manual or idle, after 4 hours).
 - An admin runs maintenance on the ML service.

-The file is **never** stored on the gateway or your browser.
+The file is **never** stored on the gateway or your browser, and never written to disk in plaintext.

 ### Can I export my forecast values?